harigopal/rorml-manifesto/README.md

 # Rails on ReasonML (RoRML)

+This is a follow-up to Jasim A Basheer's post titled [_Rails on Ocaml_](https://protoship.io/blog/rails-on-ocaml/) where he talks about _why_ a Rails-like web framework should be written with ReasonML.
+This article attempts to expand on that by talking about the _features_ that should be expected from such a framework, what it could _look_ like, and discuss whether there are candidate libraries that can be included into such this framework.

+## Status of the document

+This document is woefully incomplete, and as such, is only useful to folks who wish to contribute to the _idea_ of a _Rails on ReasonML_ (or similar language).
+Please expand / contribute if you wish to discuss how such a framework can come into being (or if there are viable alternatives).

-## Introduction
+## Organization

-This is a follow-up to Jasim A Basheer's post titled _Rails on Ocaml_.
-It expands on the ideas presented there to create a more concrete list of suggestions that could be used to build a web-framework that learns from what Ruby-on-Rails does best.
-This article suggests the use of ReasonML to build this new framework, given that it is a strongly-typed functional programming language that mangages to the pragmatic about its choices.

-This article is split into sections that cover the major features that are _expected_ from a modern web-framework.
-However, this does not mean that _all_ these features must be present for the framework to be viable.
-Rails collected these features over time, and continues to do so(conventions for file storage were introduced in Rails 5.2), and relied on third-party packages to supply what was missing.
+This document is split into sections that covers major features.
+However, this does not mean that _all_ of these features must be present for the framework to be viable.
+Rails collected these features over time, and continues to do so (conventions for file storage were introduced in Rails 5.2), and relied on third-party packages to supply what was missing.

 ## What's covered?